Mikhus/canvas-gauges/pages/documentation/user-guide/configuration.md

  - **fontTitle**: specifies font family for title text.
  - **fontUnits**: specifies font family for units text.
  - **fontValue**: specifies font-family for value box text.

  - **fontNumbersSize**: Size of the font for tick numbers in relative units.
  - **fontTitleSize**: Size of the font for title element text in relative units.
  - **fontUnitsSize**: Size of the font for units element text in relative units.
- - **fontValueSize**: Size of the font using for drawing value in value box.
+ - **fontValueSize**: Size of the font using for drawing value in a value box.

+Since version 2.0.6 there is added more advanced font styling features.
+Now it is possible to set font style and font weight on each text element of the gauge.
+Where font style can be one of 'normal' (default) 'italic' or 'oblique' values.
+Font weight can be one of 'normal' (default), 'bold', 'bolder', 'lighter', '100', '200', '300', '400', '500', '600', '700', '800' or '900' values.

+ - **fontNumbersStyle**: Font style of tick numbers.
+ - **fontTitleStyle**: Font style of a gauge title.
+ - **fontUnitsStyle**: Font style of the gauge units text.
+ - **fontValueStyle**: Font style for the value text in a value box.

+ - **fontNumbersWeight**: Font weight of tick numbers.
+ - **fontTitleWeight**: Font weight of a gauge title.
+ - **fontUnitsWeight**: Font weight of the gauge units text.
+ - **fontValueWeight**: Font weight for the value text in a value box.

 ## Gauge-Specific Configuration Options